holistic-web/maskify/README.md

 | **Firebase project** | maskify-f6f41            |

 ## Roadmap
-- website is automatically deployed on merge to master branch
 - functions are automatically deployed on merge to master branch
 - functions are automatically linted on merge to any branch but master
 - user can add a photo to the website by URL